 Customer Lifetime Value (CLV) is the total revenue a business expects from a single customer across the entire relationship.
-It answers a deceptively simple question: how much is each customer actually worth to you?
-The answer drives every major growth decision โ how much to spend acquiring new customers, when to invest in retention, which segments to prioritise, and how to size customer success teams.
+It answers a simple question with a complicated answer: how much is each customer actually worth to you?
+That number drives most major growth decisions, from how much to spend acquiring new customers to when to invest in retention, which segments to prioritize, and how to size a customer success team.

-This guide walks through the calculation step by step, from raw transaction data to a number you can use in unit economics decisions.
-Use the CLV Calculator to run the numbers in parallel as you work through each step.
+This guide walks through the calculation step by step, from raw transaction data to a number you can act on.
+Use the CLV Calculator alongside it to run the numbers as you go.

 What You Need Before You Start